joshuahwfwEE/master_axi/README.md

 axi is a popular interface, it can use in implementation of both control path and data path

 this topic we will implement 4 types transfer and compare them in detail:
 here using vitis hls for implementation the following 4 types:

-1. single beats transfer:
-   an AXI master that issues requests, one at a time, and then waits for the response from that request before issuing a second request, don’t need to keep track of how many transactions are outstanding at all.
+1. single beats in a single transaction that consist of one burst transfer: an AXI master that issues requests, one at a time, and then waits for the response from that request before issuing a second request, don’t need to keep track of how many transactions are outstanding at all.

-2. single beats pipelined:
+2. single beats in a single transaction that consist of one burst transfer with transaction piped:
-   to imporve its performace, you will need to issue multiple requests without waiting for their responses.
+   to imporve 1. performace, you will need to issue multiple transaction without waiting for their responses.
-   This is the purpose of the single beat pipelined master, but it need to keep track of how many transactions are outstanding.
+   This is the purpose of the single beat pipelined master, but it need to use AXID for keeping track of how many transactions are outstanding.
    A single beat pipelined master will potentially issue multiple single beat requests before ever getting the first response.

-4. Bursting, single channel:
+3. Bursting, single channel:
    this master can deal with single bus to the slave of xilinx axi block ram interface

-5. Bursting, multiple channel:
+4. Bursting, multiple channel:
    this master can deal with multiple bus's different requset like axi crossbar